Keep On Pushing (song)

-"Keep On Pushing" is a 1964 single by The Impressions, and was the title track of the album of the same name.
+"Keep On Pushing" is a 1964 single by The Impressions and was the title track of the album of the same name.
+The song was written by Curtis Mayfield.
+Originally written as a gospel song, Mayfield only changed one line, substituting "I've got my strength" for "God gave me strength."

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Chart history

 The single became the group's sixth Top 40 single, peaking at number ten.
 It went to number one for two weeks on the Cash Box R&B chart.